joehzli/r10/index/Readme.txt

 What Can be Configured
 MAX_POSTING_PER_TMP_INDEX - The maximum items in each temporary index file.
 Over this number will write to a new file.
 MAX_FILE_SIZE - Max size of final inverted index file.
 Over this number will write to a new file.
+FILE_MODE - Write the output files in binary mode or ascii mode.

 Result and Performance
 Use the nz2.tar as the test data set.
-(I only own a MacbookAir and its remaining disk space is very small, so I haven't tested the full data set yet.)
+(I only own a MacbookAir and its remaining disk space is very small(about 5GBytes), so I haven't tested the full data set yet.
+I will find another machine to test it.)
 Size of inverted index: 271MB
 Cost time: 3.5 minutes